janosh/svelte-toc/readme.md

    open: boolean = false
    ```

    Whether the ToC is currently in an open state on mobile screens.
-This value is ignored on desktops.
+Can be used to externally control the `open` state through 2-way binding.
+This value is ignored on desktop.

 1. ```ts
    openButtonLabel: string = `Open table of contents`